nischalshrestha/nischalshrestha/README.md

 # Hello! :wave:

-I am Nischal, a Python/R developer.
+I am Nischal, a Software Engineer with a passion for building useful and creative tools.

-I enjoy building useful tools for software engineers, data scientists, educators, and musicians.

 ---